SockHungryClutz/KritaVFX/README.md

 **Common Settings:**

-* Bias Color - Adds a chosen color to the intermediary results of an operation.
-This is additive and is used to bring out colors that would otherwise be lacking.
 * Power - Multiplies the result by itself X times, making what would normally be very subtle colors more obvious.
 * Displacement or Strength - How strong a certain stage for an effect will be, how much it will spread across the screen.
 * Bilinear Interpolation - Checking this option will make the plugin run slightly slower, but will make edges created by the effect smoother and less aliased.